 Introduction

 Monoclonal antibodies (mAb) are well established as cancer therapies.
 As early as 1890, the neutralizing effect on diphtheria was known [1].
-In 1980, human trials of mAb therapy for the treatment of lymphoma was performed and with the advent of antibody humanization later that decade, this treatment strategy became a powerful tool for precision medicine [1].
+In 1980, human trials of mAb therapy for the treatment of lymphoma were performed and with the advent of antibody humanization later that decade, this treatment strategy became a powerful tool for precision medicine [1].

 The advent and rise of mAb is a triumph for clinical medicine.
-Since the beginning of their modern understanding, the applications for mAb have been recognised; “a 1975 Nature paper reported how cell lines could be made that produce an antibody of known specificity” [2].
-While these early days of antibody production - relying on hybridoma technology - were challenging, today mAb are often produced by by isolation or transformation of Ab-producing cells taken directly from immunized animals or humans.
+Since the beginning of their modern understanding, the applications for mAb have been recognized; “a 1975 Nature paper reported how cell lines could be made that produce an antibody of known specificity” [2].
+While these early days of antibody production - relying on hybridoma technology - were challenging, today mAb are often produced by isolation or transformation of Ab-producing cells taken directly from immunized animals or humans.
 The immunoglobulin genes responsible for the Ab of interest are subsequently transplanted into cell lines [2].

 Recently (2021), the FDA approved the 100th mAb product [3].
-The timeline starts at 1986 with the majority of products consisting of canonical antibodies, and a small number of alternative constructs including antibody–drug conjugates, bispecific Abs, fragment Abs, and others.
+The timeline starts in 1986 with the majority of products consisting of canonical antibodies, and a small number of alternative constructs including antibody–drug conjugates, bispecific Abs, fragment Abs, and others.
 While a high potential exists, the hurdles for biological drug approvals limit the number of products available thus far.
 “Just ten targets… account for 42% of the approvals to date”: PD1/PDL1, CD20, TNF, HER2, CGRP/CGRPR, VEGF/VEGFR, IL-6/IL-6R, IL-23 p19, EGFR, and CD19 [3].

 The pharmacokinetics (PK) of monoclonal antibodies is generally well understood.
 The major drug disposition processes relevant for mAbs can be estimated in preclinical development.
 The product-specific and patient-specific factors that can affect PK behavior can be considered for successful clinical therapy [4].